Grimsby Lifeboat Station: History

 Manchester Unity was only back at Grimsby for a short time, before being replaced by the Charles Burton (ON 526) in 1904.
-A 38-foot non-self-righting Liverpool-class (P&S) lifeboat, the boat was built by Thames Ironworks, and named after her benefactor, the late Charles T. M. Burton.
+A 38-foot non-self-righting Liverpool-class (P&S) lifeboat, the boat was built by Thames Ironworks, and named after her benefactor, the late Charles Burton.
 A new boathouse and roller slipway were constructed at the entrance to the No. 1 Fish Dock.

-However, by 1911, the RNLI had taken over the Humber Lifeboat Station from Hull Trinity House, and had placed a motor-powered lifeboat there in 1919.
-As a result, Grimsby Lifeboat Station was closed in 1927.
+In 1911, the RNLI took over the management of the Humber Lifeboat Station from Hull Trinity House, and in 1919, the 40-foot motor-powered lifeboat Samuel Oakes (ON 651) was placed on station.
+Ultimately, the requirement of a pulling and sailing lifeboat at Grimsby declined, and in 1927, Grimsby Lifeboat Station was closed.

 In a 45-year period, the Grimsby lifeboat had been called 40 times, and saved 19 lives.
 Charles Burton (ON 526) went on to serve at until 1941.
 A busy port location, the redundant boathouses were quickly demolished, and no evidence remains today.

-In 2023, the Humber Lifeboat Station was forced to permanently abandon their base on Spurn Point due to a failing jetty, and further coastal erosion, and relocated to Grimsby.
-The docks site of the current station is virtually in the same place as the 1904 boathouse.
-It remains to be seen if the station will one day be known as Grimsby Lifeboat Station.
+In 2023, the Humber Lifeboat Station was forced to permanently abandon their base on Spurn Point due to a failing jetty, and further coastal erosion.
+The station was relocated to Grimsby Docks, where a temporary bad weather base already existed.
+The site of the current station within the docks is virtually in the same place as the 1904 boathouse.
+It remains to be seen if the station will one day be known as 'Grimsby Lifeboat Station'.